ctuguinay/CSE-412-Webscraping/README.md

 most likely deprecated because whoever inputted the data spliced and rearranged some of the sentences in the weirdest way possible.

-Example Row: 'COVID-19 AND CORONAVIRUS', 'Liquor licenses, businesses with, privileges granted to mitigate pandemic effects for, extending', 'https://app.leg.wa.gov/billsummary?BillNumber=1480&Year=2021&Initiative=false', 'Engrossed 2nd Substitute - E2SHB 1480', '48 L 21', ['1', '1', '1', '1'], ['1', '1', '1', '1'], ['1', '1', '1', '1'], 'Extending certain privileges granted to liquor licensees to mitigate the impact of the coronavirus pandemic.', 'MacEwen, Kloba, Sutherland, Robertson, Ormsby, Chambers, Eslick, Tharinger', 'Liquor and Cannabis Board'
+Example Row: EMPLOYMENT AND EMPLOYEES,"Employers, postings for job openings, disclosing hourly or salary and other compensation and benefits in",https://app.leg.wa.gov/billsummary?BillNumber=5761&Year=2021&Initiative=false,Engrossed Substitute - ESSB 5761,242 L 22,"['1', '1', '1', '1']","['1', '1', '1', '1']","['1', '1', '1', '1']",Concerning employer requirements for providing wage and salary information to applicants for employment.,"Randall, Keiser, Nguyen, Nobles, Salda�a, Stanford, Wellman, Claire Wilson",No Requester,8,2